-Find out about Scandinavia’s obsession with cod roe, from what it is to how to cook it:
+Find out about Scandinavia’s love affair with cod roe, from what it is to how to cook it:

 A brief history of Scandinavian cod

 For over a millennia, cod has been culturally and commercially important in Scandinavia.
 Dried stores of Atlantic cod sustained Norse seafarers as they followed the cold-water fish from Norway to Canada via Iceland and Greenland.

 The Vikings were the first to set up the Europe-wide cod trade, bartering boats-full of the flakey white meat for spices, wines, and other foreign goods.

 In recent history, disputes over cod fishing rights resulted in a decades-long confrontation between Iceland and the United Kingdom.
 These series of maritime collisions known as the “Cod Wars” ended in 1976 with a victorious Iceland expanding its fishery zone from 50 to 200 nautical miles around the island.

 While all of Scandinavia has cod, Norway is home to the largest stocks of the “white gold” in the world.
 Cod has been credited with shaping the nation and king among them is the migratory skrei – a Norwegian-Arctic cod that travels from the Barents Sea to the Lofoten Islands to reproduce.

 The name comes from the Norse word for “wanderer” and reflects the 1,000-kilometer journey that the skrei takes between January and April every year.
 When the skrei arrive it’s a time for celebration.
 They’re caught by the millions and exported for their prized meat, liver, and, of course, cod roe.